 Seven years of engineering experience in traffic engineering and/or street lighting.

-Two years of management level experience directing engineering or operational functions of a traffic engineering, traffic operations or street lighting program, or closely related area for a large government jurisdiction OR four years of experience directing complex engineering projects related to traffic infrastructure, traffic engineering and maintenance, signal design or closely related area for a large government jurisdiction or for a consulting or construction firm.
+Two years of management level experience directing engineering or operational functions of a traffic engineering, traffic operations or street lighting program, or closely related area for a large government jurisdiction OR four years of experience directing complex engineering projects related to a street lighting system, traffic infrastructure, traffic engineering and maintenance, signal design or closely related area for a large government jurisdiction or for a consulting or construction firm.

 PHYSICAL AND MEDICAL REQUIREMENTS